batm0use/CCTV/README.md

 **macOS / desktop** — open `https://ntfy.sh/<your-topic>` in Chrome or Firefox and click **Allow** when the browser asks for notification permission.
 You can also install the page as a PWA (Chrome: address bar → install icon).
 Notifications arrive as system banners.

 Notifications work from any network — the RPi posts to ntfy.sh over the internet, and your phone or laptop receives them via the ntfy service regardless of which network either device is on.

+To pause notifications temporarily without editing the config or restarting the container, use the **Alerts** toggle in the nav bar.
+The toggle resets to enabled on the next container restart.

 ### How detection works